Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 11:10 Arrive at Ueno Station

 Exit here and you’ll be at Ueno Zoo.
-Turn left, get ready to reserve your seat for the Skyliner Keisei Ueno.
+Turn left, and get ready to reserve your seat for the Skyliner Keisei Ueno.

 Finally saw the Skyliner Keisei Ueno Station.

-Spend the last moments strolling around Ueno.
+Spend the final moments strolling around Ueno.

 Yodobashi Ueno